Nabataean art: Baetyls

-Betyls (baetylus) are another means used for the representation of gods and goddesses beyond traditional sculpture.
+Baetyls are another means used for the representation of gods and goddesses beyond traditional sculpture.
 They appear in abundance in Nabataean art.
 They are often carved within shrines in both public and private places.
 Some have pedestals or are set within niches.
-Betyls were used to embody their gods, most often, although not exclusively, Dushara.
+Baetyls were used to embody their gods, most often, although not exclusively, Dushara.
 They can be all sizes, in groups, or stand alone.
 They appear as relief sculpture and in the round.
 The carvings are rectangular and non-figural, though in some cases they have stylised eyes and a nose, similar to Aramic and South Arabian face stelae.